| Taxation 1 The Diesel Engine2 Theory of Vegetable Oil Use as a

 HM Customs and Excise have yet to make a solid statement as

-July 2002 was a good month for biofuels.
+to how they interpret the definition.
+EU Directive for Biofuel Taxation in Member States July 2002 was a good month for biofuels.
 On 2nd July the

 European Parliament voted that the mineral oil directive (92/81/EEC)